 Even on aircraft where aerobraking is recommended, it doesn't help with landing distance.
 For example:

-1-TO-T-38A-1, p.
-2-12] After touchdown, continue to increase back pressure on the stick to obtain the highest possible nose-high attitude without flying the aircraft off the runway.
+After touchdown, continue to increase back pressure on the stick to obtain the highest possible nose-high attitude without flying the aircraft off the runway.
 Just prior to loss o elevator authority, lower the nosewheel to the runway.
 After the nosewheel is lowered to the runway, a single, smooth brake application should be used to stop.
 This technique could increase landing distance as much as 50 percent from that computed from the landing distance chart in Part 7 of Appendix.

 Aerobraking reduces controllability